 SECOND CHANCES is here to help

-We are honoured to help Roseanna continue her tattoo removal journey through our Second Chances programme.
+We are honored to help Roseanna continue her tattoo removal journey through our SECOND CHANCES program.
 Like Roseanna, many people have tattoos that no longer represent the person they are today.
 They may have tattoos that are triggering or that take away confidence instead of inspiring it.
 They may have reminders of past memories, ex-lovers or friends, radiotherapy or gangs that are stopping them from moving forward with their lives.
 We want to give those people a SECOND CHANCE.

 To nominate yourself or someone else for our SECOND CHANCES program, complete the submission form with your tattoo story and what it would mean to you/your nominee to receive treatment with us.